25 November 2018

 Lets review.
 I spent the wee hours of the morning uploading amateur/cheaply made cell phone videos onto a webpage that I had actually had for ages now:

 I moved to Greeley from Fort Collins this past March.
 Down to Earth vibes.
 Around 100,000 in population.
 Blue collar, Republican town (or so I hear).
 A part of Weld County.
-It’s courthouse in the national news this month; Chris Watts Case.
+It’s downtown courthouse, in the national news this month; Chris Watts Case.
 A hundred and fifty years ago, he’d hang from the highest tree.
 Escaped a death sentence by pleading guilty.
 An empty courthouse to the left of me, and a choir on the right singing “Joy To The World’.
 And doing such a nice job!
 Just as I fondly remember it.
 This is kind of really how it started.
-I fumbled with my two camera cell phone apps.
+I fumbled with my two-camera cell phone apps.
 Multi-layered clothing.
 No scarf, but I am sporting a cozy wool cap.

 What these crudely made mini movies document mostly is a community of people from Colorado who usually come home from a hard day’s employment, and either read on the Internet or view however capable, the news of the day.
 Not be a part of it.
 Lots of positive things happen in Greeley.
 As far as parades go, this isn’t like anything seen in the big cities.
 Can’t compare this to the mindless Macy’s grand parade where celebrities on floats pretend to sing and sound like they were on a real stage.
-In Greeley, we had fairly inexpensive vehicles, if comparing to what’s seen on the streets of New York City on a day (Thanksgiving) that is devoted to consuming something that for $59.99 could be found to be a link to the dinosaurs.
+In Greeley, we had fairly inexpensive vehicles, if compared to what’s seen on the streets of New York City on a day (Thanksgiving) that is devoted to consuming something that for $59.99 could be found to be a link to the dinosaurs.
 Here in northern Colorado, they had wrapped everything they could think of in decorative (cheap) lights (including humans of all ages) made probably nowhere near a U.S. border, let alone inside one.
 I bet the sight itself could be seen from outer space.
 Of course, I’d have to be much higher than I was at the present time, to prove if that statement was one hundred percent accurate.
 Big cities have bigger budgets.
-Back in 1992, I met actor Charlton Heston, who when this happened, was grand marshall at a Thanksgiving parade in Houston.
+Back in 1992, I met actor Charlton Heston, who when this happened, was a grand marshall at a Thanksgiving parade in Houston.
 I was having a cigarette standing at the entrance to a downtown high rise when he suddenly appeared.
-I just happened to view a couple weeks earlier with a group of friends, the 1956 film; The Ten Commandments.
+I just happened to view it a couple weeks earlier with a group of friends, the 1956 film; The Ten Commandments.
 I take a drag from my smoke, look straight ahead, and there he was; Moses.
-Wearing a sharp looking suit.
+Wearing a sharp-looking suit.
 Nice man!
 We spent a few minutes together.
-A surreal moment for myself.
-Even after that…I conclude that there is nothing better than a good old fashion celebratory parade with a small town feel.
+A surreal moment for me.
+Even after that…I conclude that there is nothing better than a good old fashion celebratory parade with a small-town feel.
 I can say that sure as shit, because I have been witnessing these things, since the 1960s.
 As a child, I marched in Halloween parades (South Amboy, NJ USA).
 Been on both sides; spectator and participant.

 If not anything else, the good folks here in Welds County displayed a positive holiday spirit that frankly I’ve been missing in my life, for some time now.
 Separation/Divorce after 21 years together (plus the year and a half dating) will drain the life from you.
-As will the mental/financial clean up after.
+As will the mental/financial clean-up after.
 Hearing the kids laugh and seeing the adults really get into what they were doing … felt like a perfect meal on an empty stomach.
 In which I had filled up my own later on that night, compliments of a very cool neighbor (and his wife).
 Whipped sweet potatoes that complimented the rest of the wonderful meal.

 Merry Christmas to everyone!
 Happy whatever it is others celebrate this time of year, as well.
 I was taught to try to respect people and their customs.
 A bit of diversity here in Greeley.
-Am thrilled to report that all within eyesight this evening, seemed to be on the same page.
+I am thrilled to report that all within eyesight this evening, seemed to be on the same page.